business dispute arbitration in Dallardsville, Texas 77332

 Arbitration Battle in Dallardsville: The Hightower Milling Dispute

-In the quiet town of Dallardsville, Texas (77332), a business dispute erupted between two longtime partners of Hightower Milling, a grain processing company serving East Texas.
+In the quiet town of Dallardsville, Texas (77332), a business dispute erupted between two longtime partners of the claimant, a grain processing company serving East Texas.
 The case, filed in January 2024, centered on a $425,000 equipment purchase and payment disagreement that threatened to dismantle a 15-year partnership.

-Background: Jacob Hightower and Lisa Monroe co-founded Hightower Milling in 2008.
+Background: Jacob Hightower and the claimant co-founded Hightower Milling in 2008.
 By 2023, their operations expanded rapidly, pushing them to invest in a state-of-the-art grain dryer from Lone Star Components.
-The equipment came with a $850,000 price tag, with the partners agreeing to split the payment equally.
+The equipment came with a $850,000 price tag, at a local employer agreeing to split the payment equally.

 Lisa arranged to pay her $425,000 share by December 15, 2023.
 However, a late payment—and subsequent disputes over quality—set off months of tension.
 Lisa claimed the dryer did not meet the warranties, citing frequent malfunctions causing grain spoilage.
 Jacob insisted the equipment met specifications and insisted on full payment to avoid breaching their contract.